updated

 AUKUS has always been supported in Parliament by both sides, but with the advent of Labor into power federally, Mr Marles’ revered mentor Paul Keating has been emboldened to take his proteges to task for adopting a Coalition policy.

-Mr Keating, combined with Labor elders and former foreign ministers Bob Carr and Gareth Evans, has led the charge against AUKUS, arguing its too costly, invests unnecessarily in the prestige technology when diesel-electric powered subs would do and makes Australia an expanded military base for the United States, as it prepares for a possible conflict in the Indo-Pacific with China, maybe over Taiwan.
+Mr Keating, combined with Labor elders and former foreign ministers Bob Carr and Gareth Evans, has led the charge against AUKUS, arguing it is too costly, invests unnecessarily in the prestige technology when diesel-electric powered subs would do and makes Australia an expanded military base for the United States, as it prepares for a possible conflict in the Indo-Pacific with China, maybe over Taiwan.

 And their arguments are gaining traction.